-For anyone who wants a budget-friendly, smooth-shooting revolver (that doesn't feel like pulling a block of concrete across a rough surface when shooting), the RI M206 is worth a closer look.
+For anyone who wants a budget-friendly, smooth-shooting revolver (that doesn't feel like pulling a block of concrete across a rough surface when shooting), the RIA M206 is worth a closer look.
+But are Rock Island revolvers any good?
+Let's find out!

 The gun is ideal for concealed carry, self and home defense, and even as a truck gun.
 In this review, you'll see the M206 revolver's features, a review of handling and accuracy, and more.
 So are Rock Island Armory Guns any good?
 Let's find out in this Rock Island M206 review.